se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 This [article](https://medium.freecodecamp.org/best-practices-for-a-clean-and-performant-angular-application-288e7b39eb6f) provides a comprehensive list of best tooling services offered by Angular.

-### Benefit 2: Angular Allows Cross-platform Development
+### Benefit 2: Angular Allows Cross-Platform Development

 Using the modern versions of Angular, developers can build applications that live on the web, mobile, or the desktop.

 * **Progressive Web Apps** - PWAs are web-based applications that contain most of the benefits of a typical mobile app.
 The [official documentation](https://developers.google.com/web/progressive-web-apps/) written by Google describes PWAs to be reliable, fast and engaging.
-With Angular you can develop PWAs and provide an "immersive user experience".
+With Angular you can develop PWAs and provide an immersive user experience.
 This [article](https://medium.com/@nsmirnova/creating-pwa-with-angular-5-e36ea2378b5d) is a good place to learn the basics of building PWAs using Angular.

 * **Native Apps** - Angular can be used to build <tooltip content="a smartphone application that is coded in a specific programming language, such as Swift for iOS or Java for Android operating systems">native mobile applications</tooltip>.
 There are many frameworks such as [NativeScript](https://www.nativescript.org/) and [Ionic](https://ionicframework.com/) that can be integrated with Angular for mobile application development.
-The [official Ionic website](https://ionicframework.com/docs/intro) claims that "integration with the Angular ecosystem is a breeze".
+As per the [official Ionic website](https://ionicframework.com/docs/intro), it is easy to integrate Ionic with the Angular.

 * **Desktop Apps** - With Angular you can create desktop applications across Mac, Windows and Linux systems.
 In order for your application to be compatible with the different Operating Systems, you can use the <tooltip content="Electron is a framework that provides a set of APIs to interact with the Windows, OS X, and Linux operating systems.
 It makes cross-platform development easier.">[Electron](https://electronjs.org/)</tooltip> framework.
 You can integrate the Electron framework in your project using the Angular CLI and start building your application.